All posts

 end

-The _ is a convention for "I don't care about this variable" (the index of the fruit, in this case).
+The _ is a convention for "I don't care about this variable" (the index, in this case).

 5. Tables